saumyaranj/BIMM143/README.md

 # BIMM143
-Bioinformatics Class st UC San Diego Fall 2021
+Bioinformatics Class at UC San Diego Fall 2021
+This is a portfolio of my bioinformatics work.

+## Contents
+-- Introduction to R
+--Data Visualization with ggplot2